userver-framework/userver/scripts/docs/en/userver/functional_testing.md

 In order to eliminate unnecessary testpoint requests userver keeps track of testpoints that have testsuite handlers installed.
-Usually testpoint handlers are declared before first call to `service_client` which implicitly updates userver's list of testpoint.
+Usually testpoint handlers are declared before first call to @ref service_client which implicitly updates userver's list of testpoint.
 Sometimes it might be required to manually update server state.
 This can be achieved using `service_client.update_server_state()` method e.g.: